uvrajanshuman/Spring-Core/src/main/java/com/refstash/bean_scope/README.md

 ```
 >The container provided different instance for each request.

->Singleton: Usually preferred for stateless beans, generic beans that do not have any user information and can be used across the application.<br>
+>**Singleton beans:** Usually preferred for stateless beans, generic beans that do not have any user information and can be used across the application.<br>
->Prototype beans: Usually preferred for stateful beans.
+>**Prototype beans:** Usually preferred for stateful beans.
 Ex. if we want to create a bean to hold user info, in such cases single bean can not be used across the application

 ## Complex scope scenarios